sinatra/sinatra/README.pirate.md

 ## The Bleeding Edge

-If you would like to use Sinatra's latest bleeding-edge code, feel free to run your application against the master branch, it should be rather stable.
+If ye'd like to use Sinatra's latest bleeding-edge code, feel free to run yer arrpplication against the master branch, it should be rather stable.

 We also push out prerelease gems from time to time, so you can do a